fz172/fanfly/_posts/2024-06-23-right_wing_misc.md

 ![img](https://lh3.googleusercontent.com/pw/AP1GczM5ktITOoKc_ibJ8yvxbiRcj_DMHTG0hq8YPHMPweneAHqH39-Hbjb_pd39FDDPr70D_-9rSNBEMHmOYtGLY00Jm-u4_gCDyGtjg1IR_twBqfVh0G17y_xZItUFIr0b0suLCSmWddIumo3WewFu79iqRw=w3850-h2888-s-no-gm?authuser=3)
 _Bowing down on the other end_

-I sent a questiont to Sling, and they asked me if I clecoed the aileron vetically or if I clecoed them from both sides.
+I sent a question to Sling, and they asked me if I clecoed the aileron vertically or if I clecoed them from both sides.
 I did not do either.
 In fact I do know if any one clecoed the aileron vertically.
 But it' easy to try clecoing from both sides together.
 So I removed clecos from the outermost ribs, and put clecos back one at a time.

-When putting clecos back, I started at the trailling edge.
+When putting clecos back, I started at the trailing edge.
 As soon as I add a cleco, the bowing came back.
 So I decided to match drill and took off about 0.1- 0.2mm from the pre-punched hole, then tried again.
 The bowing situation became much better.
-It's still there but almost not noticible.
+It's still there but almost not noticeable.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczM2yp5ZSfFT_f120ZynjQGcSBf8O1YvNN9JfC6d8h2e5QyxmzCJT4qkQbpamjgBSmvZOP7LgFJE6qfkIk4lNNN_CPEIERtxCz3M-GtGntWpc_m-867c1fpAs3Vb2HI1xQLEpYuSuTKb9d-2v5U6ad8XqQ=w2736-h2052-s-no-gm?authuser=3)
 _For extra caution, I measured the aileron trailing edge using a laser and they are on a straight line_